In touch with foreign embassies & responding to their medical demands: MEA | Politics

 ''While I thank @IYC for its stellar efforts, as an Indian citizen I'm stunned that the youth wing of the opposition party is attending to SOS calls from foreign embassies.
 Is the MEA sleeping @DrSJaishankar?,'' he tweeted.

-''Given the pandemic situation, all are urged not to hoard essential supplies, including oxygen,'' Bagchi said, responding to media queries.
+''Given the pandemic situation, all are urged not to hoard essential supplies, including oxygen,'' Bagchi said responding to media queries on the issue.

-Hospitals across the national capital are reeling under a severe shortage of medical oxygen due to the massive surge in COVID-19 cases.
+Hospitals across the national capital are reeling under severe shortage of medical oxygen in view of massive surge in COVID-19 cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)